1977 Football League Cup final

-The 1977 Football League Cup Final was played between Aston Villa and Everton over three games.
-It was the first League Cup Final to go to a replay, and the only one that required a second replay to decide the winner.
+The 1977 Football League Cup final was played between Aston Villa and Everton over three games.
+It was the first League Cup final to go to a replay, and the only one that required a second replay to decide the winner.
 The first match took place at Wembley Stadium on 12 March and the game ended in a goalless draw.
 The replay on 16 March was only marginally better as the teams again played out a draw, this time at Hillsborough the home of Sheffield Wednesday.
 The game ended 1–1 with both goals scored by Everton players with Bob Latchford's last-minute equaliser nullifying Roger Kenyon's earlier own-goal.

 The second replay took place at Old Trafford on 13 April.
-The game is probably best remembered for a 40-yard goal from Villa centre-half Chris Nicholl, and in a 2010 poll this was voted in the Top 25 of all-time League Cup moments.
+The game is probably best remembered for a 40-yard goal from Villa centre-half Chris Nicholl, and in a 2010 poll this was voted in the top 25 League Cup moments of all-time.
 Brian Little scored his second of the match in dramatic fashion during the dying seconds of the game to give Villa a 3–2 victory, making them the first team to win the competition three times.
 Mick Lyons and Bob Latchford scored for Everton.